fix8/fix8/README.md

 ## Building on Windows

-Please see [This document](https://fix8engine.atlassian.net/wiki/display/FX/Building) for detailed instructions on building for Windows.
+Please see [this document](https://fix8engine.atlassian.net/wiki/display/FX/Building) for detailed instructions on building for Windows.

 ## License